skhu123/ISEM551/README.md

 # ISEM551
-This repository is for we application development
+This repository is for web application development